 Puffco Peak vs XVAPE Vista Mini 2: A quick comparison

 The Puffco Peak hits harder with better temperature control, so it’s better for bigger loads and bigger hits, especially on the lower temps.
-If you’re a dabber looking for big hits, you need to strongly consider the extra cost of the Peak.
+If you’re looking for big hits, you need to strongly consider the extra cost of the Peak.

 The XVape Vista Mini 2 is smaller, almost half the price, more fun to watch, has a stay-put carb cap, and wireless charging.
 It should satisfy the occasional to average user, while winning them over with all the extra features.